 As the series goes on, the assault is never quite as dramatic as that first episode.
 However, it does continue throughout the series to some degree.
 It’s natural that Mei would continue to be aggressive because she is still learning how to act around people.
 Also, because she didn’t have parents around, no one told her that the behavior was wrong.

-Again, it is understandable if you did not like the sexual scenes because some of them are unnecessary.
+Again, it is understandable if you did not like the sexual scenes because most of them are unnecessary.
 However, Citrus isn’t like other ecchi anime that just use sex as a gimmick.
 Underneath it all, it is about two girls that need to find themselves.
 It is just cloaked in a veil of drama.

 My Verdict: I Am Still A Fan

 Despite its [many] shortcomings, I am a fan of Citrus for better or worse.
 It isn’t some meaningless incest show that is rifled with constant fan service.
 Yes, Yuzu and Mei are step-sisters, but in the end, the sister thing isn’t that important – it’s just what forced them together in the beginning.
 Yes, they are unneeded sexual scenes.
 I can’t stress that enough.
 However, they are nothing compared to some shows (*cough* Valkyrie Drive Mermaid *cough*).

 Overall, Citrus is a story about two girls who are both train wrecks – Yuzu is all over the place, while Mei is cold and insensitive.
 The two of them need to come together, support each other, and realize their own feelings.